serenadavis/main-website/README.md

 ### Install the AWS Cli

+Follow the guide here

 `pip3 install awscli --upgrade --user`

-Create an Amazon IAM user using your personal Amazon account [here](https://aws.amazon.com/iam/).
-The user doesn't need to have any permissions.
-Once you have the Access Key and the Secret Key run:
+Ask us for an Access Key and a Secret Key.
+Once you have them run:

 `aws configure`